Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

-UTI graduates are blazing new trails, working with leading brands and even creating a company of their own.
+UTI graduates are blazing new trails, working with leading brands and even creating companies of their own.
 The knowledge and skills students gain at UTI provide a strong foundation they can build upon in today’s fast-paced industry.

-UTI is the nation’s leading provider of training for automotive, diesel, collision repair, motorcycle and marine technicians, and offers welding technology and computer numerical control (CNC) machining programs.
-In its 53-year history,
+UTI is one of the nation’s leading providers of training for automotive, diesel, collision repair, motorcycle and marine technicians, and offers welding technology and computer numerical control (CNC) machining programs.
+In its 55-year history,

 UTI has built relationships with industry leaders and delivers training that is aligned with employer needs.